 Evaluating Major League Talent

 Major League Baseball is currently rolling out a new technology that tracks each player's on-field performance second by second.
 The result is a digital catalogue of virtually every movement in a Major League Baseball game.
-FIELDf/x technology is already in use in San Francisco and will be coming to a ballpark near you by 2012.
+FIELDf/x technology is already in use in San Francisco and will be coming to a ballpark near you.

 This amazing motion-capture system uses four high-speed cameras positioned above the field to record the action while special software identifies each player as well as the ball.
 More than 2.5 million records are generated during a single game—everything from the ball’s trajectory to the distance a player runs.
 These unassailable stats are sure to change the way players are scouted, evaluated, and paid.